MTHFR gene testing Adelaide for genetic methylation support and C677T A1298C variants

 Author: Rohan Smith | Functional Medicine Practitioner | Adelaide, SA

-In the world of functional medicine, the MTHFR gene plays a key regulatory role in folate metabolism and methylation.
+The MTHFR gene plays a central regulatory role in folate metabolism and the methylation cycle within functional medicine practice.
 For patients in Adelaide, understanding this genetic blueprint can be an important step in addressing issues such as chronic fatigue, mood disorders, and hormonal imbalance.
-At Elemental Health and Nutrition, we don’t simply identify genetic variants—we assess how those genes are expressed in real-world physiology.
+At Elemental Health and Nutrition, we don’t simply identify genetic variants — we assess how those genes are expressed in real-world physiology.

-This reduction can affect the methylation cycle, a biochemical pathway involved in DNA repair, neurotransmitter synthesis, and detoxification processes (4,10).
+This reduction in MTHFR enzyme efficiency can affect the methylation cycle, a biochemical pathway involved in DNA repair, neurotransmitter synthesis, and detoxification processes (4,10).

 The Science of the Methylation Cycle

-Methylation refers to the transfer of a methyl group to another molecule—a process occurring billions of times per second throughout the body.
-When MTHFR enzyme activity is reduced, folate-dependent steps within this cycle may become less efficient.
+Methylation is a biochemical process involving the transfer of a methyl group (CH3) to substrates including DNA, proteins, and neurotransmitters — a reaction occurring billions of times per second throughout the body.
+When MTHFR enzyme activity is reduced, folate-dependent steps within the methionine-homocysteine cycle may become less efficient, as first characterised by Frosst et al. in Nature Genetics (1995).

-• Reduced neurotransmitter synthesis: Active folate acts as a key co-factor in the production of serotonin, dopamine, and adrenaline, which may explain associations between MTHFR variants and mood disorders in some individuals (7,12).
+Reduced neurotransmitter synthesis Active folate (5-MTHF) acts as a co-factor in the production of serotonin, dopamine, and noradrenaline via BH4 recycling May explain associations between MTHFR variants and mood disorders in some individuals Bottiglieri 2005; Stahl 2008 (7,12,14)

 Understanding Your Results: C677T vs A1298C